dilawar/smoldyn/docs/user/user_manual_python.rst

 reactions can be qualified so that they only occur within specific compartments (which does not happen in this input file).

-As with surfaces, compartments are defined with blocks of text.
-Each block starts with ``start_compartment`` and the compartment name and ends with ``end_compartment``.
-Within the block, list the surface or surfaces that form the boundaries to this compartment.
-Also, list at least one ``interior-defining point`` (a set of coordinates) that is inside the compartment, so Smoldyn knows which region is the inside and which is the outside.
-In this file, the circle is the compartment bounding surface and a point at the center of the circle is the interior-defining point, so the compartment represents the entire region within the circle.
+As with surfaces, compartments are defined by instantiating :py:class:`.smoldyn.Compartment` object which takes the name and a surface or surfaces that form the boundaries to this compartment.
+Also, list at least one interior-defining point (a set of coordinates) that is inside the compartment, so Smoldyn knows which region is the inside and which is the outside.
+In this file, the circle is the compartment bounding surface and a point at the center of the circle is the interior-defining point, so the compartment represents the entire region within the circle (``inside = sm.Compartment(name="inside", surface=membrane, point=[0, 0])``).

 Intuitively, the region of a compartment should be defined as everywhere in space to which one can “walk” from the interior-defining point, without crossing any of the bounding surfaces.
 However, for computational efficiency, Smoldyn uses a slightly different definition.
-In Smoldyn, the region of a compartment is everywhere in space from which one can ``see`` the interior-defining point using a straight line, without crossing any of the bounding surfaces.
+In Smoldyn, the region of a compartment is everywhere in space from which one can *see* the interior-defining point using a straight line, without crossing any of the bounding surfaces.
 The difference between the definitions is minimal is many cases, but can be important.